la2050/archive/_projects/2015/living-advantage-connecting-foster-youth-in-la-to-a-sustainable-future-identity-equals-opportunity.md

   LA, Inc. brings a more innovative approach by utilizing a technological and media platform in servicing at risk youth targeting the foster care/probation population through collaboration while leveraging services and resources.
-'In one to three sentences, please describe your proposal.': >- LA, Inc. will expand our reach & give quality services to 1,000 at risk and foster youth in LA, who are in danger of dropping out of school, being unemployed, becoming homeless and incarcerated.
-Our approach is through collaboration to connect, engage & interact with LA service providers.
-Some goals… high school students will graduate on time, be college and/or career prepared and receive social and emotional support for higher self-esteem.
 Where will you be working?:
   - Central LA
   - East LA